danielm52778/Los-Angeles-2022-Weather-Analysis/README.md

 # 🌤️ Los Angeles Weather Data Visualization
+*Dataset obtained from Kaggle "Traffic and Weather Datasets" and can be found [here](https://www.kaggle.com/datasets/orvile/traffic-and-weather-datasets).*

 This project analyzes and visualizes weather data for Los Angeles using Python.
 It includes scatter plots to explore variable relationships and circular (polar) plots to represent wind direction patterns.